alvinshaita/repa/README.md

 ## Repa

-It offers support for image reading and writing of Repa arrays using in-place FFI calls
+An image library that offers support for image reading and writing of Repa arrays using in-place FFI calls.

 The repa-image library adds support for reading and writing images in many formats.
 Image data is represented in Haskell